 Students are introduced to the adult curriculum and will learn to navigate situations relevant to their age and gender.
 A byproduct is to enhance communication, problem-solving, lateral- and critical-thinking skills.
-Finally, many in this group are disrespectful to others while ironically accepting what they are told at face value.
-Since trust is a safety liability, one goal is to flip this perspective: Respect should be given, but trust must be earned.
+Finally, many in this group are disrespectful of others while ironically accepting what they hear at face value.
+Since implicit trust can be a safety liability, one goal is to flip this perspective: Respect should be given, but trust must be earned.

-Most of the time, aggressors will disengage once they realize they're facing an opponent rather than a victim, but the force needed to convince them will change with the threat level.
+Most aggressors will disengage once they realize they're facing an opponent rather than a victim, but the force needed to convince them varies widely.
 Choking an attacker unconscious might be the right defense in a home invasion, but probably not against a wedding guest who's had too much to drink.

-Here, the focus is on de-escalation techniques which don't inflict serious injury, but can cause a persuasive level of pain and/or cause temporary disorientation.
-There's also an introduction to escalation techniques which cause specific injuries that can end the fight instantly, minimize exposure to legal action, and create a baseline should further escalation be unavoidable.
+At this level, the focus is on de-escalation techniques which don't inflict serious injury, but persuasive enough to enable disengagement and escape.
+There's also an introduction to techniques which cause specific injuries that can end the fight instantly, minimize exposure to legal action, and create a baseline should further escalation be unavoidable.

-After students demonstrate their ability to remain level-headed and control the force applied, more advanced techniques are introduced.
-Techniques are covered which can easily sprain or dislocate a joint, or remove an opponent's ability to continue by attacking the nervous and cardio-pulmonary systems.
+Once students demonstrate their ability to remain level-headed under stress and control the force applied, more advanced techniques are introduced.
+Techniques are covered which can easily sprain or dislocate a joint, or temporarily disable an opponent by attacking the nervous and cardio-pulmonary systems.

 Two of my instructors taught well into old age, adapting their skills to their diminishing physical abilities.
 I’ve had plenty of personal experience adapting to orthopedic injuries, and have come back from years effectively disabled by back pain.